cswry/SeeSR/README.md

 More details are [here](asserts/hyp.md)

 #### Step-sd-turbo
 Just download the weights from [sd-turbo](https://huggingface.co/stabilityai/sd-turbo), and put them into `preset/models`.
-Then, you can run the command
+Then, you can run the command.
+More comparisons can be found [here](asserts/turbo.md).
+Note that the `guidance_scale` is fixed to `1.0` in turbo mode.
 ```
-python test_seesr.py \
+python test_seesr_turbo.py \
 --pretrained_model_path preset/models/sd-turbo \
 --prompt '' \
 --seesr_model_path preset/models/seesr \